 - a copy of the data page from your passport, if you already have it, but if you don’t already have a passport, then upload a copy of your completed passport application (with your SSN blacked out).
 Please note: you are not required to submit that completed passport application, the supporting documentation or the associated processing fee to the Warren County Recorder’s Office or any other passport application processing site until you’ve received notification that you have been accepted into a travel course.

 Students will be notified of their status in the Thailand program during the week of Apr.
 14, 2014.
 A second deposit payment of $300 will be due by Oct.
 15, 2014.

-Final program payment is due to be paid with Spring Semester tuition, room, and board prior to December 31, 2012.
+Final program payment is due to be paid with Spring Semester tuition, room, and board by January 2, 2015.

 For more information, contact: